 It is possible to travel to Lahemaa using public transport from Tallinn, but we decided to take a guided tour with Traveller, a company that offers expeditions from Tallinn to small groups.
 The advantage of taking a guided tour: the opportunity to see several points of interest and hear local anecdotes and stories.

 We made a short stop before arriving in Lahemaa National Park.
 Our guide wanted to show us what many Estonians call “the Niagara Falls of Estonia”.
-Well, the Jägala Falls are far to look like the impressive Niagara Falls, but at a height of eight meters they are the highest in the country.
+Well, the Jägala Falls are far to look like the impressive Niagara Falls, but at a height of eight metres they are the highest in the country.

 After this small detour, we headed for Lahemaa.
-Lahemaa National Park covers an area of 725 square kilometers, making it not only the largest national park in the country, but also one of the largest in Europe.
+Lahemaa National Park covers an area of 725 square kilometres, making it not only the largest national park in the country, but also one of the largest in Europe.

 The national park is bordered to the north by the Baltic Sea and is covered at 70% by forests.
 There are also several imposing mansions, fishing villages, as well as former Soviet military bases.
 A day was not enough to discover it all, but we had a glimpse of a bit of everything.

 And the highlight of the tour happened at the end of the day.
 Our guide led us to the Viru Bog and let us explore the trails by ourselves.

 The Viru peat bog is undoubtedly one of the most accessible (and well known) in Estonia.
 A 3.5 km trail, dotted with some interpretive paintings, allows you to discover it.
 There is also an observation tower to better enjoy the scenery.

 Although the place is well appreciated by locals and tourists, the trails were curiously quite deserted when we visited it.
 However, we did meet some locals who were bathing in the icy water of the peat bog.